Ready for Growth

 Daoist traditions spoke of life force.
 Contemplative practices tracked awareness and embodiment.
 Creative and erotic lineages explored vitality, circulation, and responsiveness.

-These traditions aren’t treated here as belief systems or explanations to adopt.
-They’re honored as early observers of lived experience—people who paid exquisite attention long before we had modern language or tools.
+I don’t hold these traditions here as belief systems or explanations to adopt.
+I honor them as early observers of human experience — people who paid exquisite attention long before we had modern language or tools.

 Modern science has offered new ways of describing what’s happening beneath the surface.
-But it hasn’t replaced the basic truth these traditions pointed toward: life responds to attention and relationship.
+It hasn’t replaced the basic truth these traditions pointed toward: life responds to attention and relationship.

-At the same time, no single framework has the final word.
-Each is a lens.
-Each has limits.
+And no single lens has the final word.
+Each one shows something.
+Each one has limits.

 This work draws from many perspectives without allegiance to any one of them.